Novooleksiivka: History

-In 1874 under the Russian Empire, a small railway station called Novooleksiivka was founded near a village of the same name (now renamed Oleksyivka).
-A new settlement gradually arose around the station, eventually became a village as well.
-As the cargo turnover of the station was small, the population of Novooleksiivka was mainly engaged in agriculture.
+In 1874 under the Russian Empire, the Novooleksiivka railway station was founded as a small station near the village of Oleksiivka.
+A new settlement gradually developed around the station, becoming Novooleksiivka.
+As the freight turnover of the station was small, the population of Novooleksiivka was mainly engaged in agriculture.
 It was a part of the Dniprovsky district of the Tavriya Governorate at that time.

 In 1908, the first school was built at Novooleksiivka at the expense of local peasants, where 2 teachers were employed and 64 pupils were engaged.

+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards it was administratively part of the Zaporizhzhia Governorate of Ukraine.

-In 1930, a sovkhoz fruit-producing farm was built, whose main activity was the production, harvesting, storage, processing and sale of seeds.
+In 1930, a fruit-producing sovkhoz (state-owned farm) was built, whose main activity was the production, harvesting, storage, processing and sale of seeds.

-Until 26 January 2024, Novooleksiivka was designated urban-type settlement.
-On this day, a new law entered into force which abolished this status, and Novooleksiivka became a rural settlement.
+Novooleksiivka was designated an urban-type settlement until 26 January 2024, when a new law entered into force which abolished this status, and Novooleksiivka became a rural settlement.

-Novooleksiivka was captured by Russian ground forces on the first day of the Russian Invasion of Ukraine phase of the Russo-Ukrainian War, after they crossed the nearby border from Russian-occupied Crimea into mainland Ukraine.
+Novooleksiivka was captured by Russian ground forces on the first day of the Russian invasion in 2022, during the Russo-Ukrainian War, after they crossed the nearby border from Russian-occupied Crimea into mainland Ukraine.

 Demographics

 According to the Ukrainian national census in 2001, Novooleksiivka had a population of 10,227 inhabitants.
-In contrast to other rural settlements in Ukraine, the town's population didn't experience any noticeable decline in the following 20 years, and still counted 10,027 inhabitants in January 2022.
+In contrast to other rural settlements in Ukraine, the population did not decline much in the following 20 years, and still counted 10,027 inhabitants in January 2022.

-Languages

-In terms of spoken languages, the town is diverse.
+Culture and community

+Residents speak various languages.
 The largest group are native Ukrainian-speakers, accounting for roughly 40% of the population.
-30% speak Russian as their primary language, 5% Crimean Tatar, smaller minorities speak German, Belarusian and the Romanian language.
-Over one fifth of the population claimed to speak another language natively, or didn't state any native tongue.
-The exact composition was as follows:
+30% speak Russian as their primary language, 5% Crimean Tatar, and smaller minorities speak German, Belarusian and Romanian.
+Over one fifth of the population claimed to speak another language natively, or did not state any native tongue.
+The exact composition was as follows.

-Religion
+School No. 1 teaches Crimean Tatar language and literature as an elective subject in all grades, and is the only school in mainland Ukraine (outside Crimea) where they are taught.
+About 63% of the pupils at the school were of Crimean Tatar descent, as of 2016.

-There is an orthodox church, the Protection of Our Most Holy Lady Theotokos, a mosque, the Adzhy Belial Dzhami mosque.
+Religious buildings include the Intercession of the Theotokos (or Protection of Our Most Holy Lady) Orthodox church, and the Adzhy Belial Dzhami mosque.